pointgamebk/pointgame_shop/README.md

 # pointgame_shop
-Ecommerce and landing page for point.game
+Ecommerce and landing page for point.game shop